Archbold's Castle

 Archbold's Castle is a castle and a National Monument in Dalkey, Ireland.

 Location

-Archbold's Castle is found on a hill, in Dalkey, 60 m west of Goat Castle.
+Archbold's Castle is found on a hill, in Dalkey, 60 m west of Goat Castle (now known as Dalkey Castle).

 History

 Archbold's Castle was formerly a fortified warehouse, of which two storeys remain.
 A machicolation is visible above the doorway.
 Of seven castles which once stood in Dalkey, only two remain, Archbold's and Goat Castle.
 Archbold is a Hiberno-Norman surname, ultimately from Norman Archambault (ercan meaning "precious" + bald meaning "bold").